BF-FrontEnd-class-2025/group-2-hyf/planning/development-strategy.md

 ### Main content section

-This feature on a branch main-content.
+This feature on a branch `main-content`.

 #### HTML